Simplified self-dual electrodynamics: Analyticity and -parity

 To summarize: within the class of self-dual Lorentz invariant NLED theories with weak-field expansions, there is a subclass for which this expansion is `analytic', and within the context of our new auxiliary field formulation this subclass is characterised by a $\phi$-parity invariant potential function $W(\phi)$; i.e. one that is an even function of $\phi$.
 Born-Infeld is the simplest example.
 Another example of a self-dual NLED that is also $\phi$-parity self-dual and causal was found in \cite{Russo:2024ptw}; its potential function is \be W(\phi) = T\left[\cosh\phi + a (\cosh\phi)^2 - (1+a)\right]\qquad (a>0). \ee

 Self-dual NLED theories that are {\sl not} $\phi$-parity self-dual are members of $\phi$-parity doublets.
-This includes all theories with ModMax as the weak-field limit because $\phi$-parity flips the sign of $\gamma$; in these cases only one member of the $\phi$-parity doublet can be causal (the one with $\gamma>0$).
-For self-dual NLED with Maxwell as the weak-field limit, the expansion of $W(\phi)$ in \eqref{Wexpand} simplifies to \be W(\phi) = \sum_{n=2}^\infty c_n \phi^n\, , \ee for constant coefficients $c_n$, but this function is $\phi$-parity invariant only if $c_{2k+1}=0$ for all integers $k\ge1$.
-We therefore expect there to be many $\phi$-duality pairs with a weak-field limit to Maxwell, and we also expect to find many pairs where one member of the pair is causal (by adjusting parameters).
-What is less clear is whether both members of a $\phi$-parity dual pair can be causal.
+The vacuum values of $\phi$ have opposite signs for such doublets: \be \widehat\phi_0 = - \phi_0\, . \ee This implies that at least one member of the $\phi$-parity pair is acausal unless $\phi_0=0$.
+For example, $\phi_0=\gamma>0$ for MMB; its $\phi$-parity dual has $\gamma<0$ and is acausal.
+This remains true for all theories with ModMax as the weak-field limit because $\phi$-parity flips the sign of $\gamma$.
+In contrast, any self-dual NLED with Maxwell as the weak-field limit has $\phi_0=0$.
+This can be seen from the expansion of $W(\phi)$ in \eqref{Wexpand} because this simplifies, for a Maxwell weak-field limit, to \be W(\phi) = \sum_{n=2}^\infty c_n \phi^n\, , \ee for constant coefficients $c_n$, and in these cases $W'(0)=0$.
+However $\phi_0=0$ does not imply $\phi$-parity self-duality because the above function $W(\phi)$ is $\phi$-parity invariant only if $c_{2k+1}=0$ for all integers $k\ge1$.
+We therefore expect there to be many $\phi$-duality pairs with $\phi_0=0$, and we also expect to find many pairs where one member of the pair is causal (by adjusting parameters).
+What is less clear is whether {\sl both} members of a $\phi$-parity dual pair can be causal.

 In fact, one may ask how it is possible for two self-dual NLED theories related by $\phi\to -\phi$ to be causal when $\phi\ge0$ is required for causality!
 Here it is especially important to appreciate that the causality relation $\phi\ge0$ is a restriction on the function $\phi(U,V)$ obtained by solving the auxiliary-field equation for $\phi$.
-These functions are different for the two members of a $\phi$-parity pair, and hence it is possible, in principle, for both of them to satisfy the $\phi\ge0$ causality condition (although this is obviously not possible unless the weak-field limit is Maxwell).
-As we demonstrate in the following subsection, causal $\phi$-parity pairs do exist.
+These functions are different for the two members of a $\phi$-parity pair, and hence it is possible, in principle, for both of them to satisfy the $\phi\ge0$ causality condition (provided that $\phi_0=0$).
+As the example of the following subsection demonstrates, such causal $\phi$-parity pairs exist.